Neon lighting: History and science

 Gas discharge tube containing neon, which was first displayed by Ramsay and Travers; "Ne" is the symbol for neon, one of the chemical elements.
+This picture is also featured in the book "The Elements: A visual exploration of every known atom in the universe" by Theodore Gray.

 Neon is a noble gas chemical element and an inert gas that is a minor component of the Earth's atmosphere.
 It was discovered in 1898 by the British scientists William Ramsay and Morris W. Travers.
 When Ramsay and Travers had succeeded in obtaining pure neon from the atmosphere, they explored its properties using an "electrical gas-discharge" tube that was similar to the tubes used today for neon signs.
 Travers later wrote, "the blaze of crimson light from the tube told its own story and was a sight to dwell upon and never forget."
 The procedure of examining the colors of the light emitted from gas-discharge (or "Geissler" tubes) was well known at the time, since the colors of light (the "spectral lines") emitted by a gas discharge tube are, effectively, fingerprints that identify the gases inside.

 Immediately following neon's discovery, neon tubes were used as scientific instruments and novelties.
 However, the scarcity of purified neon gas precluded its prompt application for electrical gas-discharge lighting along the lines of Moore tubes, which used more common nitrogen or carbon dioxide as the working gas, and enjoyed some commercial success in the US in the early 1900s.
 After 1902, Georges Claude's company in France, Air Liquide, began producing industrial quantities of neon as a byproduct of the air liquefaction business.
 From December 3 to 18, 1910, Claude demonstrated two large (12 m long), bright red neon tubes at the Paris Motor Show.

 Vegas Vic, a 40 ft tall neon sign built in 1951 for the Pioneer Club in Las Vegas, Nevada.
 The sign, built by the Young Electric Sign Company, shows the elaborate artistic effects that can be achieved.